-Roll STR.
-Your target rolls ATH or DEF.
+Roll STR against ATH or DEF.
 On a success, you grab your target.
 While grabbed, the target takes a blooper die to attack rolls and defense rolls.
 While the grab persists, both characters have their move distance reduced to the next shortest move distance.